DrMikepcm/stellar-mass-vs-cdm/README.md

 ---

-## 📖 Citation
+## Citation

-If you use this code or results, please cite this GitHub repository and/or the forthcoming publication:
+If you use this code or results, please cite this GitHub repository

-**"Observed Stellar Mass Environments Around Gravitational Lenses Challenge CDM Threshold Predictions"**

 ---

-## 🧩 License
+## License

 This repository is licensed under the [MIT License](LICENSE).

+##  Contact

+For questions or collaborations, please contact [Michael Feldstien](mailto:mjay10016@gmail.com).